JaneLdq/go-blockchain/README.md

 The CLI is powered by [cobra](https://github.com/spf13/cobra), which is a library for creating powerful modern CLI applications as well as a program to generate applications and command files.

-run `go run . -h` to get information about the cli.
+run `go build -o bc main.go` to compile the project, then run `./bc -h` to get information about the cli.

 Here is a sample output, it is not a stable version, we're still woking on it.
 ```